Story by: Kim Huston on September 9, 2019

-The Centers for Disease Control and Prevention (CDC) announced it is investigating 450 possible cases of electronic cigarette-related lung disease across 33 states, including Kentucky and Indiana.
-The CDC confirmed five deaths, including one in Indiana.
+The Centers for Disease Control and Prevention (CDC) announced it is investigating 805 possible cases of electronic cigarette-related lung disease across 46 states, and one U.S. territory, including Kentucky and Indiana.
+The CDC confirmed 12 deaths, including one in Indiana.
 The CDC is cautioning consumers not to use e-cigarettes.
 If your kids are vaping, what can you do as a parent?

 The CDC, Food and Drug Administration (FDA), state and local health departments, and other clinical and public health partners are investigating a multistate outbreak of severe lung disease associated with use of e-cigarette products (devices, liquids, refill pods and/or cartridges).